Home > Analyses > Consumer Cyclical > Williams-Sonoma, Inc.

 Strength & Efficiency Pillars

-Williams-Sonoma, Inc. exhibits robust profitability with a net margin of 14.59% and an impressive return on equity (ROE) of 52.52%.
-Its return on invested capital (ROIC) stands at 29.89%, significantly exceeding the weighted average cost of capital (WACC) of 10.9%, confirming the company as a clear value creator.
-Financial health is solid, supported by a strong Altman Z-score of 7.46, well within the safe zone, and a Piotroski score of 7, indicating strong financial strength.
-These factors underscore a durable competitive advantage with increasing profitability.
+Williams-Sonoma, Inc. exhibits strong profitability with a net margin of 13.94% and a robust return on equity at 52.26%.
+Its return on invested capital (ROIC) stands at 28.83%, significantly exceeding the weighted average cost of capital (WACC) of 10.89%, confirming the company as a clear value creator.
+Operational efficiency is supported by favorable asset turnover ratios and an interest coverage ratio effectively infinite, reflecting solid operational control and low financial burden.

 Weaknesses and Drawbacks